The Seabury Charitable Foundation invites you to join us as we work to enhance the future!

 Gifts of illiquid assets

 Assets other than cash or stocks can make great gifts to SCF — particularly if they’re no longer of use to you.
-Clark may be able to accept:
+SCF may be able to accept:

 - Paid-up life insurance policies